rcarrata/rcarrata.github.io/_posts/2021-11-26-egress-ip-ovn.md

 ### 4.3 Automatic Failover of EgressIP

-What's happening when a worker that handles the EgressIP becomes unavailable?
-We have a Single Point of Failure / SPOF?
+What happens when a worker that handles the EgressIP becomes unavailable?
+Do we have a Single Point of Failure / SPOF?

 As is specified in the [official documentation](https://docs.openshift.com/container-platform/4.9/networking/ovn_kubernetes_network_provider/configuring-egress-ips-ovn.html) if a node becomes unavailable, any egress IP addresses assigned to it are automatically reassigned, subject to the previously described conditions.

 Let's try it!

-* First let's label another worker node with the egress-assignable, that will be our failover egressip worker node:
+* First let's label another worker node with the egress-assignable label, which will be our failover EgressIP worker node:

 ```sh
 kubectl label nodes ocp-8vr6j-worker-0-82t6f k8s.ovn.org/egress-assignable=""